pfpeterman/Final-Project-MOP/README.md

 # Final-Project-MOP
-final project repository for Mars, OLivia, Paige
+final project repository for Mars, Olivia, Paige

 "Detecting Sturgeon Presence in the Great Lakes using Bioinformatic Tools"